 Back home I have previously followed for about 5 years a pair of red tailed hawks who had a nest on my bike route to work.
 I read up on hawk behavior at that time and some of the observations on these eagles extrapolates from what I learned about hawks.
 The parents do not seem to spend the night either on the nest or near it except when there are eggs to incubate and very young eaglets to feed.
 They remain in the area in the winter and check in almost daily on the nest or on their favorite roosts near the nest even though our lake freezes over so there is no open water for fishing.
 There must be an area with open water, perhaps near a dam with a spillway, where they can catch fish for sustenance over the winter.
 Even in the winter they will sometimes spend hours just roosting on a branch near the nest, perhaps to keep the claim on the very large nest from other eagles who might appropriate it.
 However, they don’t seem to use the nest to sleep overnight, even though the northern Wisconsin winter nights can be frigid.

 Perhaps the most surprising thing for me is that the parents maintain the same behavior even in the summer when the lake is available for fishing.
-Only twice have I seen the parents fishing on our lake.
+Only rarely have we seen the parents fishing on our lake though they commonly spend hours just roosting on a branch overlooking the water..
 On the other hand when there are young eaglets to feed in the nest, they often fly in from some distant lake with lunch in their talons.
 They don’t seem to overnight on the nest unless they are incubating eggs or the eaglets are very young.

 For most of the years the eagles have successfully raised one or two young eaglets.
 They are typically born in early spring and remain in the area until the fall.
 They usually fledge in July but will stay around the nest still dependent on food from the parents.
 Oddly, the parents do not hang around the nest except when sitting on the eggs or making a food drop once the eaglets hatch.
 As noted above, we rarely see them hunting on our lake and we do see them flying in from somewhere else with a fish in their talons, presumably from some other lake.
 Once the eaglets hatch, then we see a lot more of the parents as the eaglets are usually very hungry and vocal so it’s hard to miss them.